LafColITS/moodle-block_remote_courses/README.md

-Moodle Remote Courses block
+Remote courses block
 ===========================

 This block prints a list of courses from another Moodle instance.
-It is designed for use with the [Remote Courses local plugin](https://github.com/LafColITS/moodle-local_remote_courses).
+It is designed for use with the [Remote course web service](https://github.com/LafColITS/moodle-local_remote_courses).

 Configuration
 -------------